sujincharles28/Creating-Youtube/README.md

 12. **Flexbox:** Explores and uses Flexbox for responsive and dynamic layouts.
 13. **Nested Flexbox:** Incorporates nested Flexbox for advanced layout structuring.
 14. **CSS Position:** Understands and applies the CSS position property for element positioning.
-15. **Position Absolute and Relative:** Explores specific use cases of absolute and relative positioning.
-16. **Finish the Project:** Adds final touches and refinements to complete the YouTube clone.
-17. **More CSS Features:** Expands the project with additional CSS features and styling.

 ## Features